bjthompson805/WowWtfSync/README.md

 The data combining feature will utilize a background Lua script to properly handle combining Lua files.
 A Lua module will be created for each supported addon.

+When combining, all characters and accounts that are being pushed to must be logged out, otherwise it will revert when logout occurs.
+The character being pushed from does not need to be logged out.

 ## Current features

 - Combine Bagnon data across accounts.